wangeugene/Java/NodeJS/LF/mock-post-routes/README.md

-# Mock HTTP GET services with Fastify as the backend & `serve` static content as the frontend
+# Mock HTTP GET & POST services with Fastify as the backend & `serve` static content as the frontend

 This LinuxFoundation tutorial demonstrates how to: